Pimp C: Death

-In early December 2007, Butler had been staying at the Mondrian Hotel in West Hollywood, California, where he had been working on new music and performing with Too $hort.
-On the morning of December 4, 2007, he was scheduled to fly back home, where his wife, Chinara, was waiting with his cousin Ed at the airport to pick him up.
-After not hearing from him the morning of the scheduled flight, his wife called the hotel and requested that they check on him.
-Hotel staff discovered Butler unresponsive in his hotel room, where he was pronounced dead shortly after.
-He was 33 at the time of his death.
+In early December 2007, Butler was staying at the Mondrian Hotel in West Hollywood, California, where he was working on new music and performing with Too $hort.
+On the morning of December 4, 2007, he was scheduled to fly back home.
+After not hearing from him, his wife, Chinara, called the hotel and requested that they check on him.
+Hotel staff discovered Butler unresponsive in his hotel room.
+Paramedics pronounced him dead shortly after.
+He was 33 years old.

-The coroner's report ruled that his death was accidental, attributing it to the effects of Butler's heavy usage of "purple drank", a combination of codeine and promethazine, in conjunction with his pre-existing condition of sleep apnea.
-Like many other Southern rappers, Pimp C referred to purple drank many times in his music.
+The coroner's report ruled that Butler's death was accidental, attributing it to the effects of his heavy usage of "lean", a combination of codeine and promethazine, in conjunction with his pre-existing condition of sleep apnea.
+Butler referred to lean many times in his music.

-According to DJ Paul of Three 6 Mafia, he got a call from Pimp C's manager, Rick Martin, who saw Pimp C's body in the hotel room, saying: "He was laying down like he was praying but there was blood around like he was shot.
-They thought he was shot in the head, but they didn't know what the hell happened because there was blood everywhere.
-They thought he was shot.
-He was knelt down like he was praying and the candles were all the way burnt down, so they knew he'd probably been dead for a day or so because he always lit those candles to sleep.
+According to DJ Paul of Three 6 Mafia, Butler's manager Rick Martin described seeing the rapper's body "laying down like he was praying but there was blood around like he was shot."
+He further stated: "He was knelt down like he was praying and the candles were all the way burnt down, so they knew he'd probably been dead for a day or so because he always lit those candles to sleep.
 He lit those big tall candles and they had been burnt down so he probably was dead for a while."

-Butler's body was transported back to his hometown of Port Arthur, Texas, shortly after.
-His funeral was held at the Bob Bowers Civic Center in Port Arthur on December 13, 2007.
-Port Arthur Mayor Deloris Prince, Pimp C's mother Weslyn Monroe, and Bun B were among the speakers at the service.
+Butler's body was transported back to his hometown of Port Arthur, Texas, where his funeral was held at the Bob Bowers Civic Center on December 13, 2007.
+Port Arthur mayor Deloris Prince, Butler's mother Weslyn Monroe, and Bun B were among the speakers at the service.
+He was buried at Greenlawn Memorial Park in Jefferson County.

 Tributes

-Numerous rappers paid tribute to Pimp C in the wake of his passing.
-Bun B has continued to honor Pimp C through his music, including on the tracks "You're Everything" and "Pop It 4 Pimp" from his 2008 album II Trill, and released the final UGK album, UGK 4 Life, in 2009.
-Lil' Flip released a tribute song, "RIP Pimp C", two days after his death in 2007.
-A$AP Rocky cites Pimp C as one of his major influences, and has paid tribute to him many times through his music.
-Megan Thee Stallion named her 2018 EP Tina Snow in honor of Pimp C's alter ego Tony Snow.
+Numerous rappers paid tribute to Butler after his death.
+Bun B honored his cohort on songs such as "You're Everything" and "Pop It 4 Pimp" on his 2008 album II Trill, while UGK's final album, UGK 4 Life, was released in 2009.
+Lil' Flip released a tribute song, "RIP Pimp C", two days after Butler's death, and in 2008, Lil Wayne released a single titled “Me and My Drank”.
+A$AP Rocky has cited Pimp C as one of his major influences, while Megan Thee Stallion titled her 2018 EP Tina Snow after Butler's alter ego Tony Snow.